 Relying on Three Types of Rollers

 King says the crew made two passes with the vibratory roller, which is standard for the mix and lift thickness.
-“Three passes would be max because as you approach that extra pass you start to get checking and movement,” he says.
+“Three passes would be max because as you approach that extra pass you start to get checking and you start to get movement,” he says.

-“And this can all change during the day as the temperature changes,” King adds.
-“We do the same with the finishing roller, with a goal of maintaining density throughout the whole process.”
+“And this can all change during the day as the temperature changes,” King says.
+“We do the same with the finishing roller with a goal of maintaining density throughout the whole process.”

 He says that while there were density specs in this job most projects don’t have them.